hjrnunes/clj-liblinear/README.markdown

 3. (soon:) support for other input formats (striving to be more memory-efficient in case of nonsparse large datasets).

+Notes:
+1. Currently the regression tests fail for the algorithm of type :multi.
+This means that the functionality of this case changed with the last changes (the insertion of the IndexedValues type), and possibly a bug was inserted.
+There is no explanation yet.

 _ __
                                         | '_ \